Yoshiharu Habu

 Yoshiharu Habu (羽生 善治, Habu Yoshiharu) is a professional shogi player and a chess FIDE Master.
-His master is Tatsuya Futakami.
-He is the only person to simultaneously hold seven major professional shogi titles at the same time and is also the only person to qualify as a lifetime title holder for seven major titles.
+He is a former holder of the Ryūō, Meijin, Ōi, Ōza, Kiō, Ōshō and Kisei major titles.
+He was the first person to simultaneously hold seven major professional shogi titles at the same time and is the only person to qualify as a lifetime title holder for seven major titles.
 In January 2018, Habu became the first professional shogi player to be awarded Japan's People's Honour Award.
+Habu is also a former president of the Japan Shogi Association (JSA).

-Early life
+Early life, amateur shogi and apprenticeship

 Yoshiharu Habu was born in Tokorozawa, Saitama in 1970 and moved to Hachioji, Tokyo before entering kindergarten.
 Habu first encountered shogi in his first year of elementary school, when his classmates taught him how the shogi pieces move.
 He was so fascinated by the game that his mother entered him in a shogi tournament held at the Hachioji Shogi Club in the summer of 1978.
 Although Habu was eliminated during the preliminary rounds with a record of 1 win and 2 losses, his parents took him to the shogi club every weekend from October 1978.
 Habu improved so rapidly that he was promoted to amateur 5-dan in October 1981 at the age of eleven.

 During his elementary school days, Habu regularly participated in regional and national shogi tournaments, mainly for children.
-At these tournaments, Habu played against several children of the same age who also became professional players, including Toshiyuki Moriuchi, Yasumitsu Sato and Manabu Senzaki.
+At these tournaments, Habu played against several children of the same age who also became professional players, including Toshiyuki Moriuchi, Yasumitsu Satō and Manabu Senzaki.
 Those players born around 1970 are now known as the Habu generation, not just because they were born in the same year, but also due to their outstanding achievements as players.

 In July 1981, Habu qualified to participate in the Amateur Meijin Tournament as the youngest ever representative ever of the Tokyo Suburban Area, and won four tournaments for elementary school children the following August.
 In April 1982, Habu won the 7th Elementary School Meijin tournament (小学生将棋名人戦, Shōgakusei shōgi meijinsen).
 He expressed his desire to become a professional player and asked advice from Katsuyasu Nakajima, the owner of the Hachioji Shogi Club and a student of Tatsuya Futakami.
 Habu applied for admission into the Japan Shogi Association's apprentice school as Futakami's student and was accepted as a member in 1982.